John Scalzi: Fiction

 His 2012 book Redshirts: A Novel with Three Codas won the 2013 Hugo Award for Best Novel.
-Scalzi decided to write Redshirts after noticing that while many short satirical works dealt with the idea of "'redshirts'—the unnamed, low-ranking characters of Star Trek who always died on away missions, there was a dearth of novels exploring the concept.
+Scalzi decided to write Redshirts after noticing that while many short satirical works dealt with the idea of 'redshirts'—the unnamed, low-ranking characters of Star Trek who always died on away missions, there was a dearth of novels exploring the concept.

 On May 24, 2015, Tor announced that it had agreed to a $3.4 million deal with Scalzi spanning 10 years and 13 books: 10 adult books and three young adult books.
 Among the books included in this deal were another book within his Old Man's War universe, Head On, a new space opera series, and several standalone books.
 The deal was finalized on November 25, 2015.
 The first book produced in this contract was the space opera The Collapsing Empire in March 2017.

 In 2019, three of his short stories were adapted for episodes of the first season of the Netflix anthology series Love, Death & Robots: "Three Robots", "When the Yogurt Took Over", and "Missives From Possible Futures #1: Alternate History Search Results", the latter being retitled "Alternate Histories."
 His story "Automated Customer Service" was also adapted for the second season of Love, Death & Robots, with Scalzi himself co-writing the script.
 Scalzi wrote a sequel to "Three Robots" for the third season of the series.
 Two more of his stories were adapted for the fourth season.

 His 2022 novel The Kaiju Preservation Society won a 2023 Alex Award and the 2023 Locus Award for Best Science Fiction Novel.
+In 2023 he received the Robert A. Heinlein Award.
 His 2023 novel Starter Villain won the Locus Award the following year.

 In 2024, Tor Books announced that they signed a deal for 10 more books by Scalzi.

+In 2026, his Old Man's War series won the Hugo Award for Best Series.